Having a Goal Helped Solange Madriz Lose Weight, Gain Fitness

 She decided to set small goals, including a 10-minute run on the treadmill.
 Over the next six months she was able to run faster and longer and that produced benefits in her daily life.
 “Now I can run 45 minutes on a good day.
 I also learned that not every day is going to be a good day in the gym.
 I don’t beat myself up when I don’t have a perfect day.
 When I don’t feel energized, I do something little so it doesn’t derail me from my daily routine.”

-At the same time, Solange began eating healthy and, two years after changing her lifestyle, she accomplished her goal of losing 20 pounds.
-“Morning workouts are now part of my daily habit.
+At the same time, Madriz began eating healthy and, two years after changing her lifestyle, she accomplished her goal of losing 20 pounds.
+“Morning workouts are now part of my daily routine.
 Going to the gym is one of the only things I do for myself, and by myself, every day.
 It has a big impact on my mood, energy, and sleep.”